-In 2017, cash flows from investing activities also includes \$7,498 million of distribution to BHGE to fund the special dividend paid by BHGE to former Baker Hughes stockholders on the acquisition of Baker Hughes, net of \$4,133 million of cash received from the acquisition.
+In 2017, cash flows from investing activities also includes \$7,498 million of special dividend paid to former Baker Hughes stockholders on the acquisition of Baker Hughes, net of \$4,133 million of cash received from the acquisition.
 There were no material business dispositions in 2017.

-There were no material acquisitions or dispositions in 2016, however, in 2015 we generated cash of approximately \$181 million from business dispositions and utilized cash of \$86 million for business acquisitions.
+There were no material acquisitions or dispositions in 2016, however, in 2015, we generated cash of approximately \$181 million from business dispositions and utilized cash of \$86 million for business acquisitions.